If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 Be sure to keep in mind your purpose for this two-sided tool, how often you will use it, and if you have any preferences for materials and style.
 Once you consider these elements, it can help you narrow down your choices for the best double-bit axe.

-For more handcrafted European-made axes, take a look at these Gransfors Bruks Axes.
+For more handcrafted European-made axes, look at these Gransfors Bruks Axes.